Deric-Williamson/house-sales-regression-model/README.md

 ![](images/Zipcode_pic2.PNG)

 ## Preprocessing Data
 In this phase, we handled our correlated and categorical features.
 Once we finished this step we were able to use this data set for our first regressive model.
 The idea behind regression is that you should be able to change one predictor and observe the change in outcome.
 This is where the error of multicollinearity comes in.
-Instead of changing one predictor, there might be a change in other predictors due to high multicollinearity.
-We are using 'One-Hot encoding' to deal with these categorical features.
+Instead of changing one predictor, there might be a change in other predictors due to **high multicollinearity**.
+We are using '**One-Hot encoding'** to deal with these categorical features.
 We did this by turning our categorical features into multiple binary features, so our algorithm did not use our categorical features as a continuous feature.

 ## Modeling Proces